 A 1631 eruption killed 4,000 people and destroyed six villages [source: Woods].
 In modern times, only one minor eruption occurred in 1944, resulting in 26 fatalities.
 Although geologists today can predict the severity of the next eruption, they cannot pinpoint a date, making Mount Vesuvius a ticking time bomb.

-To learn more about volcanoes, visit the links on the next page.
+To learn more about volcanoes, visit the links below.